Professional Dance Training Program

 Tuition

-Registration Fee: $150.00
+Registration Fee: $250.00

-*International Travel when available and not mandatory
+**International travel when available and not mandatory for participation in the program

 Commissioned Works